 Leaders like retired General Mattis have turned speed into a culture and competitive advantage through the effective use of commander's intent and a foundation of trust that unlocks the creativity and aggressiveness of the whole team.

-These are tools that can be applied in any organization and are especially critical in rapidly changing environments like what we are experiencing with COVID-19 and the post-COVID recession that will impact all industries, including construction.
+These are tools that can be applied in any organization and are especially critical in rapidly changing environments.

 Shane Parrish provides a great description of commander's intent and how it can be used to rapidly replicate strategies throughout an organization in the book: The Great Mental Models, Volume 2: Physics, Chemistry, and Biology